 This course provides a multidisciplinary foundation for health professionals in the principles of diabetes management.
 Students who successfully complete the course will have knowledge and the basic skill set that is needed to begin practicing diabetes management.
-The majority of this course is independent self-study of online lectures, but there are mandatory on-campus discussions and exams.Requirement: P-3 standing or permission of the instructor.
+The majority of this course is independent self-study of online lectures, but there are mandatory on-campus discussions and exams.Requirement: P2 or P-3 standing.

-PHA-542.
-ADVANCED INFORMATION MASTERY Credits: 2
+PHA-544.
+MANAGED CARE PHARMACY Credits: 2